apache/incubator-batchee/src/site/markdown/extensions.md

 ###  `org.apache.batchee.jackson.JacksonJsonReader`

-Use JSefa to read a XML file.
+Use Jackson to read a JSon file.

 Sample: